Generalized Calabi correspondence and complete spacelike surfaces: Introduction

-Calabi's original proof \cite{Cal70} of the fact that spacelike planes are the only entire maximal graphs in ${\mathbb{L}}^{3}$ is motivated by his interesting duality between minimal graphs in ${\mathbb{E}}^{3}$ and maximal graphs in ${\mathbb{L}}^{3}$.
-This twin correspondence is extended to a correspondence between graphs of constant mean curvature $H$ in the Riemannian \textit{Bianchi--Cartan--Vranceanu} (BCV) space ${\mathbb{E}}^{3}(\kappa, \tau)$ and spacelike graphs of constant mean curvature $\tau$ in the BCV spacetime ${\mathbb{L}}^{3}(\kappa, H)$ \cite{Lee12}.
-In the particular case $\tau=H=0$, the twin correspondence reduces to the Albujer-Al\'{i}as duality \cite{AA09}.
+Calabi's original proof \cite{Cal70} of his Bernstein type result relies on an interesting duality between minimal graphs in ${\mathbb{E}}^{3}$ and maximal graphs in ${\mathbb{L}}^{3}$.
+This twin correspondence extends to a correspondence between graphs of constant mean curvature $H$ in the Riemannian Bianchi--Cartan--Vranceanu (BCV) space ${\mathbb{E}}^{3}(\kappa, \tau)$ and spacelike graphs of constant mean curvature $\tau$ in the Lorentzian BCV space ${\mathbb{L}}^{3}(\kappa, H)$, see~\cite{Lee12} and Corollary~\ref{coro:bcv} below, as well as the explicit definition of $\mathbb{E}(\kappa,\tau)$ and $\mathbb{L}(\kappa, H)$ in Remark~\ref{BCV-twisted} below.
+The importance of these 2-parameter families in the literature comes from the fact that they model all homogeneous 3-manifolds with isometry group of dimension $4$, which are the most symmetric 3-manifolds after the space-forms.
+In the particular case $\tau=H=0$, the duality reduces to the Albujer--Al\'{i}as duality \cite{AA09}.
+It is worth mentioning that there are also extensions to higher codimension, see~\cite{Lee12}.